 horizontal communication for dialog between employees and lets them post and share more information among themselves, which is also more personalized compared to email and other communication channels.
 The usage of

 mobile intranet applications lets leaders immediately send notifications and information in real time to employees.
-Applications are best to share sensible and more accurate information directly, rather than through non official channels like email.
+Applications are best to share sensible and more accurate information directly, especially for workers that lack corporate email.
 The intranet can host a

 database for important documents so that employees access the best possible information, as long as it’s maintained and up-to-date.
 The intranet is a great platform to

 identify experts and give them access to specific spaces, so the right people share the right information.
 Communities can be created in a multi-team approach – letting departments and business or geographical units, etc. communicate on issues that concern them directly, thus avoiding confusion and information loss in the email feed.